Brad Hendricks: Arkansas Attorneys for Consumer Protection

-Other Professional Affiliations
+Other professional affiliations

 Brad Hendricks has been a member of the American Association for Justice (formerly known at the American Trial Lawyers Association), the American Bar Association, the Texas Trial Lawyers Association, the Texas Bar Association, and the Missouri Bar Association.

-Lobbying Efforts
+Lobbying efforts

 Hendricks is also a member of ATLA's Involved Members Political Action Committee (IMPACT), a bipartisan political action committee established by ATLA “to elect policy makers who support the civil justice system and who believe in protecting Arkansas’ families.”
 Brad Hendricks, together with Arkansas attorney and former-ATLA President Chris Heil drafted legislation commonly referred to as “the self-authenticating medical records bill.”
 Hendricks continues to serve as an IMPACT Trustee as of November 2011.
 He also formed a Legislative Question Committee in 2018 named Liberty Defense Network.
 Issue One was an attempt by big government to set a limit on the value of human life.
 This ballot measure was an attempt to change the Arkansas Constitution that guarantees your right to a jury trial.
 This initiative's artificial limit on the value of human life would have applied to every Arkansan, regardless of age or occupation.
 It was immoral and unconstitutional.
 It was an attempt by big government to take away an inherent right of the citizens of this State to determine for themselves what value human life has.
 This ballot measure was an effort to destroy the right to trial by jury as guaranteed by the Arkansas State Constitution.
 Hendricks vows to take on so-called "tort reform" every time it tries to strip rights from Arkansans.

-Honors and Achievements
+Honors and achievements

 Recognition by the National Trial Lawyers Association

 Mr. Hendricks was inducted into the National Trial Lawyers Association Top 100 Trial Lawyers list in 2013, 2015, 2016, and 2017.
 The National Trial Lawyers: Top 100 is an invitation-only organization composed of the premier trial lawyers from each state or region who meet stringent qualifications as civil plaintiff and/or criminal defense trial lawyers.
 Selection is based on a thorough multi-phase objective and uniformly applied process which includes peer nominations combined with third-party research.
 Membership is extended only to the select few of the most qualified attorneys from each state or region who demonstrate superior qualifications of leadership, reputation, influence, stature and public profile measured by objective and uniformly applied standards in compliance with state bar and national Rule 4-7.
 He's also a member of the Mass Tort Trial Lawyers Association and the Business Tort Trial Lawyers Association.
 The National Trial Lawyers Association has evaluated Mr. Hendricks’ qualifications and extended an exclusive invitation to him based on his performance as an exceptional trial lawyer in the practice area of Civil Plaintiff law.